FAQs

 All routes are clearly marked and we provide GPS data of the route in advance for you to navigate using your smartphone.
 In other words: You won’t get lost!

-Is there a minimum speed?
+Is there a minimum/maximum speed?
 Can I run the course?

-MammothMarch is not a running event.
+MammothMarch is a hike, not a running event.
 We recommend walking at a pace between 2-4 mph, with our refreshment stations along the route set up based on this average speed.
-You won’t be suspended from MammothMarch if you’re too fast.
-Just bear in mind that the refreshment stations might not be up and running yet.
+You won’t be suspended from MammothMarch if you’re too fast or run parts of it, just bear in mind that the refreshment stations might not be up and running yet.

 What service can I expect along the route?

-Water and other drinks, e.g. electrolytes, energy drinks, coffee, tea
+• Water and other drinks, e.g. electrolytes, energy drinks

-Fruits and snacks, e.g. bananas, apples, cereal bars, protein bars, sandwiches, biscuits
+• Fruits and snacks, e.g. bananas, cereal bars, protein bars, sandwiches, biscuits

 How to prepare for MammothMarch?